djwisdom/serenityos-icons/README.md

 # serenityos-icons
 ## Checkout Ports/serenity-theming
-SerenityOS now has an app on Ports folder.
-We can use that for convenience.
+SerenityOS now has an app on Ports folder named `serenity-theming`.
+It is highly recommended since it's always kept up-to-date and will always get the latest commit.

 ## Unofficial SerenityOS Icon Themes